 The City Council is currently working on a complete review of its City Plan.
-Formal consultation on Westminster's City Plan 2019-2040 was carried out under Regulation 19 of the Town and Country Planning Act (Local Planning) (England) Regulations 2012 between in June and July 2019 and on the 19 November 2019 the plan was submitted to the Secretary of State for independent examination.
-The hearing sessions took place between 28 September 2020 and 16 October 2020.
-Given that there are still unresolved objections to a number of policies and that the Examiner's Report has not been received, having regard to the tests set out in para.
-48 of the NPPF, the draft City Plan attracts very limited weight at this present time.
+Formal consultation on Westminster's City Plan 2019-2040 was carried out under Regulation 19 of the Town and Country Planning Act (Local Planning) (England) Regulations 2012 between 19 June 2019 and 31 July 2019.
+On 19 November 2019 the plan was submitted to the Secretary of State for independent examination.
+The Examination in Public took place in September and October 2010.
+Following the Examination, a letter from the Inspectors was received on 29 October 2020 stating that the draft City Plan was not sound but that a number of 'main modifications' could be made to make Plan sound.
+These main modifications will be subject to public consultation and, only once responses have been received and considered, will the Inspectors' report be drafted.
+Having regard to the tests set out in paragraph 48 of the NPPF, whilst the draft City Plan has now been through an Examination in Public, it will generally continue to attract very limited weight at this present time prior to the publication of the Inspector's report.